Can you control what you rent or is it costing more than it should?

 Use your vendor’s online tools.
 Most of the larger rental companies and an increasing number of smaller vendors offer online information for you to track what you have on rent and to keep an eye on your expenditure.
 These are great tools for helping you manage your rental equipment.
 The problem, of course, is that you are unlikely to have just one vendor, which means you spend all your time jumping from one website to another and trying to bring all the information together, almost certainly ending up with you tracking everything in a spreadsheet, or multiple spreadsheets if you have many projects.

 Out-source your rental procurement.
-There is a growing number of on-line rental marketplaces such as BigRentz and Kwipped growing up to help contractors manage their rental processes.
+There is a growing number of on-line rental marketplaces such as BigRentz and Kwipped cropping up, helping contractors manage their rental processes.
 These businesses take the place of your procurement department doing the work of contacting multiple rental companies to find the best price and availability for your job site.
-There is no doubt that these services can be a good way of looking for best rates, but they don’t resolve any of the issues around equipment once it hits the job site and of course someone has to take a margin somewhere.
+There is no doubt that these services can be a good way of looking for best rates, but they don’t resolve any of the issues around equipment once it hits the job site.
+And someone has to take a margin somewhere.

 Procurement needs to be able to determine what is available for job sites to rent and provide that information easily to the job sites.
 That means procurement can negotiate best rates up front and reduce the need for multiple conversations.
 This speeds up procurement and has the added advantage of standardizing job site tools and equipment which can help reduce risk, and improve safety and training issues on the job site.